Skip to main content

 You have begun a therapeutic peptide protocol, a step taken to optimize your body’s intricate systems for vitality and function.
 Yet, an unexpected sensation has appeared ∞ a subtle puffiness, a feeling of holding onto excess water that seems to contradict your goals.

-This experience of is a common physiological response, your body’s way of communicating a significant internal shift.
+This experience of fluid retention is a common physiological response, your body’s way of communicating a significant internal shift.
 Understanding this conversation is the first step toward guiding your system back into a state of equilibrium.
 The sensation of swelling is your body recalibrating its internal hydraulics in response to powerful new signals.

 At the heart of this process are two master regulators of your body’s fluid balance.
 Think of them as highly specialized managers within your endocrine system.
 The first is Aldosterone, the “salt manager,” a hormone produced by the adrenal glands that instructs your kidneys on how much sodium to retain.